garden-io/garden/docs/reference/commands.md

 **Delete users.**

 Delete users in Garden Cloud.
-You will nee the IDs of the users you want to delete, which you which you can get from the `garden cloud users list` command.
+You will need the IDs of the users you want to delete, which you which you can get from the `garden cloud users list` command.
+Use a comma- separated list to delete multiple users.

 Examples:
-    garden cloud users delete 1,2,3   # delete users with IDs 1,2, and 3.
+    garden cloud users delete <ID 1>,<ID 2>,<ID 3>   # delete three users with the given IDs.

 #### Usage